rethinkdb/rethinkdb-rs/api/javascript/administration/reconfigure.md

     * If `replicas` is an object, it specifies key-value pairs of server tags and the number of replicas to assign to those servers: `{tag1: 2, tag2: 4, tag3: 2, ...}`.
 For more information about server tags, read [Administration tools](/docs/administration-tools/).
 * `primaryReplicaTag`: the primary server specified by its server tag.
 Required if `replicas` is an object; the tag must be in the object.
 This must *not* be specified if `replicas` is an integer.
 * `dryRun`: if `true` the generated configuration will not be applied to the table, only returned.
+* `nonvotingReplicaTags`: replicas with these server tags will be added to the `nonvoting_replicas` list of the resulting configuration.
+(See [failover](/docs/failover) for details about non-voting replicas.)

 * `emergencyRepair`: Used for the Emergency Repair mode.
 See the separate section below.

 The return value of `reconfigure` is an object with three fields: